-The Nagle-Kardar lattice model can be mapped in the thermodynamic limit onto a continuum field theory in terms of a scalar field $\phi$.
+\textit{Appendix A: Ginzburg criterion for the upper critical dimension $d_u$}---The Nagle-Kardar lattice model can be mapped in the thermodynamic limit onto a continuum field theory in terms of a scalar field $\phi$.
 In units where the action is dimensionless, the scaling dimension of the field $\phi$ in space-dimension $d$ is $\Delta_\phi=(d-2)/2$.
 On the second-order critical line, the Landau potential is of order $\phi^4$, while at the tricritical point it is of order $\phi^6$.
-In order to compute the upper critical dimension $d_u$, we use the Ginzburg criterion, by equating the dimension of the Landau potential to $d$.
+To compute $d_u$, we use the Ginzburg criterion, by equating the dimension of the Landau potential to $d$.
 Therefore, at the critical point, we have to solve the algebraic equation $4(d-2)/2=d$, which has the unique solution $d=d_u=4$.
 At the tricritical point, instead, the algebraic equation is $6(d-2)/2=d$ that is solved by $d=d_u=3$.